srijeem/LSTM_Forecasting/README.md

 ## Airline Passenger Forecasting Using LSTM Neural Networks
 ## Overview
+   This project This project used a publicly available data.
-   This project involves time series forecasting of monthly airline passenger counts using a Long Short-Term Memory (LSTM) recurrent neural network.
+   This involves time series forecasting of monthly airline passenger counts using a Long Short-Term Memory (LSTM) recurrent neural network.
    The goal was to predict future passenger volumes based on historical data, capturing seasonality and trends for better operational planning.

 ## Tech